stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 "model state" for one timestep.

-The diagnostic output is produced as a file named `model_state_tstep_<n>.txt` where `<n>` stands for an integer-valued string denoting the timestep index.
+The diagnostic output is produced as a file named `model_state_tstep_<n>.txt` where `<n>` stands for an `integer`-valued string denoting the timestep index.
 It is produced twice, just after the fields are initialised (`model_state_tstep_0.txt`) and after the timestepping is completed.

 ### Algorithm structure